Fallopian Tube Cancer

 Symptoms of fallopian cancer include vague abdominal discomfort, bloating, and pain in the pelvic area or abdomen.
 Some women have a watery discharge from the vagina.
 When cancer is advanced, the abdominal cavity may fill with fluid (a condition called ascites), and women may feel a large lump (mass) in the pelvis.

 Fallopian tube cancer is seldom diagnosed early.
-Occasionally, it is diagnosed

-  early when a mass or other abnormality is detected during a routine pelvic

-  examination or an imaging test done for another reason.
-Usually, the cancer is

-  not diagnosed until it is advanced, when it is obvious because a large mass or

-  severe ascites is present.
+Occasionally, it is diagnosed early when a mass or other abnormality is detected during a routine pelvic examination or an imaging test done for another reason.
+Usually, the cancer is not diagnosed until it is advanced, when it is obvious because a large mass or severe ascites is present.

-  If cancer is suspected, computed tomography (CT) is usually done.
-If the results

-  suggest cancer, surgery is done to confirm the diagnosis, determine the extent

-  of the spread, and remove as much of the cancer as possible.
+If fallopian tube cancer is suspected, computed tomography (CT) is usually done.
+If the results suggest cancer, surgery is done to confirm the diagnosis, determine the extent of the spread (staging), and remove as much of the cancer as possible.

 Doctors stage the cancer based on how far it has spread: